coda/packs-sdk/docs/guides/development/cli.md

 npx coda clone "https://coda.io/p/123456"
 ```

-This will initialize the directory with the recommended file structure, download your existing Pack code into `pack.ts`, and create a `.coda-pack.json` file that links them together.
+This will initialize the directory with the recommended settings and dependencies, download your existing Pack code into `pack.ts`, and create a `.coda-pack.json` file that links them together.

 !!! info "Link only"
     If you've already setup your local project and just need to link it to the existing Pack use the `coda link` command instead.
 It will create the `.coda-pack.json` file and nothing else.